Trump blames Biden as US economy shrinks for first time in three years

 Before the release of the fresh economic numbers, analysts broadly expected a decline in performance at the beginning of the year.
 However, they disagreed on how much the economy would slow down.

 S&P Global Ratings told clients in a note that “We anticipate a marked slowdown in the U.S. economy during the first quarter, driven by increasing policy uncertainty surrounding trade, tariffs, and immigration,” according to ABC News.
-S&P Global Ratings anticipated that the figures would be affected by the increase in imports to avoid the incoming tariffs.
+The credit rating agency anticipated that the figures would be affected by the increase in imports to avoid the incoming tariffs.

 “The first-quarter GDP reading may not provide an accurate reflection of underlying economic conditions because it’s significantly influenced by the frontloading of imports,” said S&P Global Ratings.